-An interactive tool to see how additional countries' support for the MBM can boost coverage of international aviation emissions.
+An interactive tool to see how additional countries' support for CORSIA can boost coverage of international aviation emissions.

-Better air traffic management/operational improvements; new technologies and standards for more efficient aircraft; lower-carbon biofuels — all, in principle, can help close the gap.
-But governments, industry and NGOs agree that there’s a crucial role for a global market-based measure (MBM) so airlines can purchase high-quality emission reductions to offset the remaining emissions above 2020 levels, prompting ICAO to adopt the Carbon Offsetting and Reduction Scheme for International Aviation, or CORSIA, in 2016.
+Better air traffic management and operational improvements; new technologies and standards for more efficient aircraft; lower-carbon alternative fuels — all, in principle, can help close the gap.
+Governments, industry and NGOs agreed on the crucial role of a global market-based-measure, under which airlines purchase high-quality emissions reductions to offset emissions above 2020 levels, prompting ICAO to adopt the Carbon Offsetting and Reduction Scheme for International Aviation, or CORSIA, in 2016.

-- Least developed countries, land-locked developing countries, and small island developing countries would all be exempt throughout
+- Least developed countries, land-locked developing countries, and small island developing countries will all be exempt throughout

 - Exempt States and States not covered, could opt in if they so choose